Frequently Asked Questions

 The tyre size is written on the sidewalls of the tyre.

-Yes, you may change only one tyre.
-However, we wouldn't recommend doing that because it causes problems with the pressure, force, and aerodynamics of the type.
-Also, it doesn't really look good either.
+No, the minimum requirement is to replace at least 2 pieces.
+We wouldn't recommend replacing one because it causes problems with the pressure, force, and aerodynamics of the type.
+Also, it is not safe either.

 The new pair of tyres is fitted to the rear axle.
 This increases friction and helps when the surfaces are flat.

-Either you come down to our physical store, located in 28 Sin Ming Lane #01-140/141 Midview City Singapore 573972 or you browse onto our website, look at the designs you like and select the one that suits your needs and budget well.
-When ordering online, we accept PayPal and credit/debit cards.
+Either you come down to our physical store, located in 28 Sin Ming Lane #01-140/141 Midview City Singapore 573972 or you browse onto our website, look at the size your vehicle requires and select the one that suits your needs and budget well.
+When ordering online, we accept PayNow, credit/debit cards and ATOME.

 No, you cannot.
 We will contact you when your desired size arrives.